tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 ## `simplified:authorization_expires`

 The date and time (if known) when the user's authorization will expire (e.g. because their library card expires).
-This value MUST be either a time in "YY-MM-DDTHH:MM:SSZ" format (with the time being UTC), or a date in "YY-MM-DD" format.
+This value MUST be a time in "YY-MM-DDTHH:MM:SSZ" format (with the time being UTC).

 ## `simplified:fines`